merrifieldneal/ExercisesPushed/README.md

 # ExercisesPushed
-# exercises from class, that i pushed into the repos.
+# Exercises from class, that I pushed into the repos.
-## i will be deleting this after my course is complete
+## I will be deleting this after my course is complete